ddev/ddev/docs/content/users/install/ddev-installation.md

     !!!tip
         The install script works on macOS, Linux, and Windows WSL2.

+    !!!tip
+        You may find that on fresh macOS installs, the `/usr/local/bin` folder does not exist and the script will fail.
+Create it with `sudo mkdir /usr/local/bin` first and then run the script again.

     Run the [install script](https://github.com/ddev/ddev/blob/master/scripts/install_ddev.sh) to install or update DDEV.
 It downloads, verifies, and sets up the `ddev` binary: